 Davidson, NC 28035

-Studying abroad is a great way to expand your education and immerse yourself in another culture.
-The History Department sponsors three programs – in Cambridge, India, and Peru.
+The history department sponsors three programs – in Cambridge, India, and Peru.
 Additionally, the Dean Rusk International Studies Program offers study abroad programs on six continents.

 Study at England's most famous university for a summer.
 Jointly sponsored by the English and History Departments, and limited to 30 students, the Davidson Summer Program at Cambridge has been part of Davidson curriculum for more than 30 years.
 The program focuses on the history and literature of late 18th- and 19th-century Britain.
 Each week features morning lectures conceived as a mini-unit, some even delivered "on site," with travel.
 Designed to immerse students in British culture, the program features: